Weiming-Hu/PSU-2019FALL-GEOG365-GISIntroR/README.md

 - [Dillinger](https://dillinger.io/) starts with an example for you to play with.
 - [Markdown Editor](https://jbt.github.io/markdown-editor/) starts with a blank document.

+### Upon Running RStudio

+The **FIRST** thing to do upon RStudio is up and running is to **create a project**!
+Always make sure you are working in a specific project.
+This is generally a good practise for programming.
+Specifically, if you receive the error about `openBinaryFile` when you are trying to compile a particular R Markdown file, this is probably you are not working in a project and RStudio is confused where some intermediate files are.

+Personally, I create a project for each task research project I'm currently working on and each course I'm taking.
+So you can create a project with the name `GEOG365` for this repository.

 ## Issues